 The end result — I wanted to refer them and buy more from them before they even asked.

 How Delivering an Exceptional Client Experience can Lead to Referrals and Easy Cross Selling Opportunities

 Several months later I received a phone call from my account executive checking in on the roof.
-He also remembered that my parents lived in a nearby neighborhood just hit by yet another hailstorm, and asked if they needed any help.
-The company had listened, which now allowed them to align their capabilities with a new potential need.
+He also remembered my parents lived in a nearby neighborhood just hit by yet another hailstorm and asked if they needed any help.
+The company listened, which now allowed them to align their capabilities with a new potential need.
 My response was a resounding YES – please help them!

 A month later my parents had a new roof – and the company had a new client.
 We were both delighted.
-So delighted in fact, that when they reminded me also do windows, I replaced 20 without even considering another vendor.
+So delighted in fact, that when they reminded me they also do windows, I replaced 20 without even considering another vendor.